cosmos/ibc/docs/ibc/3_IBC_ARCHITECTURE.md

 ## Operation

+(inspired by TCP RFC)

 ### Data relay

+- off-chain relayers
+- read state from one blockchain
+- write it to the other

 ### Reliability

+- underlying network can damage, lose, duplicate packets, behave arbitrarily
+- only thing assumed: eventual liveness
+- state commitments, indempotent submission

 ### Flow control & ordering

+- ordering of packets (optional)
+- application-layer flow control (e.g. value) to bound damage from Byzantine faults

 ### Authentication

+- signed by consensus
+- knowledge that other chain is implementing correct IBC protocol
+- verify accumulator proofs on other blockchains

 ### Connections

+- stateful information about consensus state of counterparty chain
+- metadata on connection, sequence number, encoding formats

 ### Multiplexing

+- channels for multiplexing
+- same consensus information, any number of concurrent datastreams

 ## Philosophy

+(inspired by TCP RFC) (do we really need this? seems redudant with a lot of the above)

 ### Ledger topology

+- assume nothing

 ### Host environment

+- ledger state machine

 ### Interfaces